A Guide to Spain's Rental Registration Number

 The introduction of the Rental Registration Number is a significant step towards regulating Spain’s short-term rental market, ensuring safety, compliance, and fairness for all involved.
 By understanding and adhering to these new requirements, property owners can continue to offer their accommodations confidently and legally.
 It ensures more trust from tourists, leading to more bookings.

 If you need assistance with the new rental registration process in Andalusia, contact us today.
-The cost starts from €60 depending on your circumstances, such as whether we have already obtained the tourist rental licence for you and if you have a digital certificate or not.
+The cost starts from €75 depending on your circumstances, such as whether we have already obtained the tourist rental licence for you and if you have a digital certificate or not.
 There is also a Land Registry fee of €27 (+IVA) to pay.
-Get in touch for a personalised quote.
+We can even do it remotely if you are not currently in Spain.

 Areas where we can apply for the Rental Registry Number for you: